Heinrich von Wild

-Heinrich von Wild or Heinrich Wild I (1833–1902) was a Swiss meteorologist and physicist who established a modern meteorological system throughout the Russian empire and developed meteorological instruments.
+Heinrich von Wild or Heinrich Wild I (1833–1902) was a Swiss meteorologist and physicist who established a modern meteorological system throughout the Russian Empire and developed meteorological instruments.
+He contributed significantly to international scientific collaboration in the fields of metrology and meteorology as a representative of Russia at the Paris diplomatic Conference which resulted in the Metre Convention of 1875, then as a member of the International Committee of Weights and Measures and as president of the International Meteorological Organization from 1879 to 1896.

 Biography

 He was born on 17 December 1833 at Uster (Canton Zurich), and was educated at Zurich, Königsberg, and Heidelberg.
 In 1858 he was appointed professor of physics and director of the observatory at Bern.
+He enlarged that institution into a central meteorological bureau and laid the foundation of the extensive meteorological system of Switzerland.
+He was appointed director of the Swiss federal Commission to maintain the Standards of Weights and Measures in 1864.
 In 1868 he was called to Saint Petersburg, where he completely reorganized the observatory and established a meteorological system throughout the Empire and founded the meteorological observatories at Pavlovsk and Irkutsk.
+He represented Russia at the diplomatic conférence of the Metre Convention and at the International Committee for Weights and Measures.
+In 1879, he was appointed president of the International Meteorological Organization.
 Until his retirement in 1895 he remained in the service of the Russian government.

 Alexey Krylov, who became the director of the Observatory in 1916, studied Wild's archive and wrote in his memoir about Wild's scientific achievements, management style, and frictions with the petty Russian bureaucracy.
-"Wild was a man of great learning and extraordinary industriousness.
+Wild was a man of great learning and extraordinary industriousness.
 He left an enormous quantity of computational works; apparently, he wanted to derive general laws from the massive volume of observations.
 He subjected these observations to harmonic analysis with annual and daily periods for a given location and attempted to apply expansions in spherical harmonics to different locations, similar to what Gauss did in relation to terrestrial magnetism.
 He built original and most accurate magnetic devices, stationary for the magnetic observatory in Pavlovsk and portable for magnetic surveys.